Eschatologue/CM_wiki/docs/gameplay/homebrew/fishing.md

 Antares' natural rivers and waters, now severely tainted by the Warp, saw most of its fish population undergo mutations, giving them grotesque features akin to the aberrations roaming the land.
 While many former fishermen and anglers turned to fish farming to preserve the dwindling population of untainted fish, a few individuals remained steadfast in their love for the excitement and adrenaline that only fishing could provide.

+### Update from Previous Version

+- **Different Baits:** Baits are no longer required to fish.
+Instead, having [Fishing Supplies] is now necessary as they contain your fishing equipment, including your baits.
+Specially made baits do exist, but they act more similarly to magical or special ammunition for ranged weapons.

+- **D20 Wisdom (Survival) Checks:** You can fish wherever you see water without needing to make a Survival check.
+However, if you attempt to fish in an obscure place, such as a well, a puddle in a cave, or someone’s drinking water, the DM will require a Wisdom check.
+Proficiency with [Fishing Supplies] allows you to add your proficiency bonus to this check.

+- **Aberrant and Untainted Fish:** These categorizations no longer exist.
+Instead, each fish has been adjusted in price to reflect its rarity.

 ## It's Fishin' Time

 This newly designed fishing mechanic is completely different from what you might remember in the previous version.
 Forget the old rules and refer to this version from now on.

+### Equipment

+To fish you need two things; A Fishing Rod and a Fishing supplies.
+A Fishing Rod is required to reel in your fish while Fishing supplies contains various items to such as bait, hook, lines etc to help said fishing.

 **Time:** Fishing takes time.
 From preparing your gear, attaching the bait and tackles, luring the rod, and of course, waiting.
 Each fishing attempt will take at least **1 hour**.